andreasdominik/SusiWeather/README.md

 Some time ago, I read that the most popular apps on the Google Play Store are Weather apps.
-Although it is not quite understandable what the point of an app is that tells you approximately what you can also experience by looking out of the window, there are at least 2 reasons to write a weather skill for an home assistant:
+Although it is not quite understandable what the point of an app is that uses billion-dollar rocket science technology to tell us approximately what we can also experience by looking out of the window, there are at least 2 reasons to write a weather skill for an home assistant:

 Firstly it is possible to use the app remotely and ask for the weather condition at home while beeing somewhere else (and remotly control irrigation or sun protection, if necessary).
+Secondly the skill demonstates the use of the weather-history inside the HermesMQTT.jl framework.

-Another reason may be that using the *HermesMQTT* skill generator makes coding the app a work of less than 10 minutes (actually writing this README takes longer than coding the skill).
+Another reason might be that using the *HermesMQTT* skill generator makes coding the app a work of less than 30 minutes (actually writing this README takes longer than coding the skill).

 ### Julia